 If the practitioner wraps his legs around the opponent’s neck and places one of his arms within the wrapped leg, he will reach the triangle submission.

-Xande Ribeiro had employed the Ezekiel choke technique to submit many opponents in jiu-jitsu and grappling championships in the previous years.
+Xande Ribeiro employed the Ezekiel choke technique to submit many opponents in jiu-jitsu and grappling championships in previous years.

 The Ezekiel choke is a popular gi and no-gi submission technique in Brazilian jiu-jitsu.
 This impressive choke is one of the most effective chokes available in grappling because it poses no risk of harm.

-Having worked in the martial arts industry for many years, Alexandre Ribeiro is a well-rounded best Brazilian jiu-jitsu and MMA fighter of his generation.
+Having worked in the martial arts industry for many years, Alexandre Ribeiro is the well-rounded best Brazilian jiu-jitsu and MMA fighter of his generation.

 Aside from that, he is a fierce Brazilian jiu-jitsu competitor who also happens to be one of the best Brazilian jiu-jitsu instructors in the world.

-Additionally, he has won numerous tournaments, including the Seven world championships, two ADCC world championships, among other notable titles.
+Additionally, he has won numerous tournaments, including the Seven world championships and two ADCC world championships, among other notable titles.